Témiscaming: In popular culture

-In 2014, on an American late-night talk show Conan, Canadian comedian Norm Macdonald told a fictional story about a person, Jacques de Gatineau (previously named Jacques de Gautier, until he "grew"), who was supposed to have come from Témiscaming, Quebec.
-The clip is uploaded to the official Conan O'Brien's "Team Coco" channel on YouTube as "The Most Convoluted Joke Ever", where it has now (June 2025) been seen more than 6.2 million times.
+In 2014, on the American late-night talk show Conan, Canadian comedian Norm Macdonald told a fictional story about a person, Jacques de Gatineau (previously named Jacques de Gautier, until he "grew"), who was supposed to have come from Témiscaming, Quebec.
+The clip is uploaded to the official Conan O'Brien's "Team Coco" channel on YouTube as "The Most Convoluted Joke Ever", where it has been seen more than 7.2 million times, as of September 2026.

 Sports

 From the 2007-2011, Témiscaming is the home of the Temiscaming Royals Junior "A" ice hockey team of the Ontario-based Northern Ontario Junior Hockey League.

 Since 2011, the city of Témiscaming has a team called the Temiscaming Titans, a junior ice hockey team that are members of the Greater Metro Junior Hockey League.